jack-norrie/aoc/README.md

 * std::tuple provides a convenient way to group related values.

 ### Day 3

 * I learnt a useful parsing pattern where you alternate between a "enabled" and "disabled" mode within a while loop.
 * Using const references (`const std::string&`) improves performance by avoiding unnecessary copying.
 * String parsing requires careful boundary checking and state management.

 ### Day 4

 * If you know the size of your array use `std::array`, otherwise use `std::vector`.
 * You can use uniform initialisation {...} for a clear initialisation that is consistent across different types.

 ## Day 5

 * You can use a combination of `stringstream` and `getline(stream, tmp, <delimiter>)` to iterate through some delimited data.
 When no delimiter is passed the default behaviour is deliminate by lines.
+* You can use the pattern `for (item : iterator)` to iterate over the items in an iterator.